liquity/V2-gov/README.md

 **Allocating** and **deallocating** LQTY/voting power is path independent - that is, when a user allocates `x` voting power to an Initiative then immediately deallocates it, their voting power remains the same.

 In contrast, **depositing** and **withdrawing** LQTY is path-dependent - for a User with non-zero voting power, a top-up and withdrawal of `x` LQTY will reduce their voting power.
-This is because the top-up LQTY chunk has 0 voting power, but the proportional nature of the withdrawal (see above - [LINK]) reduces the voting power of all previous LQTY chunks comprising their deposit.
+This is because the top-up LQTY chunk has 0 voting power, but the [proportional nature of the withdrawal](#allocating-voting-power-to-initiatives) reduces the voting power of all previous LQTY chunks comprising their deposit.

 ## Registering Initiatives